Types

 print concat(x, "house");

 It is common for languages to have some static typing and some dynamic typing.
+Stop thinking in binary terms.

 Manifest TypingImplicit Typing

-Types of variables must be given in their declarations.
+The types of variables must be given in their declarations.

 void f(int x, list<int> z) {